with some 1,200 employees in Canada, the United Kingdom and the United States.

 Vision7 International has two operating divisions: Cossette, a fully integrated agency which occupies a leadership position in Canada, and EDC, a group of discipline-specific marketing agencies.
 Cossette brings value to its clients by providing various communications services in one simple integrated offering.
 Cossette has offices in Quebec City, Montreal, Toronto, Vancouver and Halifax.
-EDC is a global network of discipline-specific agencies, including award-winning international agency brands Dare Digital, Dare NCS, Elvis Communications, Citizen Paine, Citizen Optimum, Citizen Brando, RocketXL and Jungle Media.
+EDC is a global network of discipline-specific agencies, including award-winning international agency brands Dare Digital, Dare NCS, Elvis Communications, Citizen Paine, Citizen Optimum, Citizen Brando, Jungle Media and Magnet Intell.
 In addition to its offices in New York, Los Angeles and London, EDC also has Canadian operations.

 Brett Marchand is President and Chief Executive Officer of Cossette.
 He has distinguished himself in the Canadian marketing and advertising community as a champion of great advertising and an ardent believer in the power of creative communications to build business.
 He has been closely involved in breakthrough business-building marketing campaigns as both a client and ad agency executive.